S2E/s2e-old/docs/Windows/DriverTutorial.rst

 4. Now, open GDB, attach to the remote QEMU guest, set a breakpoint in the kernel, then resume execution.
    In this example, we assume that you have installed the **checked build** of Windows XP **SP3** without any update installed.
    If you have a **free build** of Windows XP SP3 (as it comes on the distribution CD), use **0x805A399A** instead of **0x80b3f5d6**.
-   This number if the program counter of the call instruction that invokes the entry point of the driver.
+   This number is the program counter of the call instruction that invokes the entry point of the driver.

    ::